Cost of Living Comparison Calculator: City vs City 2026

 How do I negotiate salary based on cost of living differences?

-When relocating for a job, use the cost of living index to calculate your equivalent salary.
-If you earn $90,000 in Atlanta (index 100) and are offered a job in Seattle (index 149), you need $134,100 to maintain the same standard of living.
-Present this data during negotiations: 'Based on the cost of living difference, I would need approximately $135,000 to maintain my current lifestyle.'
-Many employers use geographic pay differentials and will expect this conversation.
-Also factor in state income tax differences — moving from a tax-free state to one with 10%+ income tax requires additional compensation.
+When relocating for a job, use the cost-of-living index to calculate your equivalent salary.
+If you earn $90,000 in Atlanta (index 100) and are offered a job in Seattle (index 149), you need about $134,100 to maintain the same lifestyle.
+Present this in negotiations: 'Based on the cost-of-living difference, I'd need approximately $135,000 to maintain my current standard of living.'
+Many employers use geographic pay differentials and expect this conversation.
+Factor in state income tax too — moving from a tax-free state to one with 10%+ income tax requires extra compensation.

 Does remote work change the cost of living equation?

 Dramatically.
-Remote workers earning a San Francisco or New York salary while living in a lower-cost city effectively receive a massive raise.
-A $150,000 remote salary in Austin (index 118) buys the equivalent of $228,000 worth of lifestyle in San Francisco (index 179).
-However, some companies are adjusting pay for geographic location.
-If your employer does not adjust pay, living in a lower-cost area is one of the most effective financial strategies available.
+Remote workers earning a San Francisco or New York salary while living in a lower-cost city effectively receive a large raise.
+A $150,000 remote salary in Austin (index 118) buys the equivalent of about $228,000 worth of lifestyle in San Francisco (index 179).
+However, some companies adjust pay for geographic location.
+If your employer doesn't, living in a lower-cost area is one of the most effective financial strategies available.
 The most popular remote-worker destinations in 2026 combine affordability with quality of life: Austin, Raleigh, Denver, Nashville, and Boise.